 In connection with the Closing, all the issued and outstanding Zanite shares of Class A common stock, including the shares of Class A common stock issued to the PIPE Investors, were converted into, on a one-for-one basis, shares of common stock of Eve.
-In addition, the Company has also entered into warrant agreements with certain of the Strategic PIPE Investors, including United, pursuant to which, and subject to the terms and conditions of each applicable warrant agreement, the Company has agreed to issue to the Strategic PIPE Investors warrants to purchase an aggregate amount of (i) 24,095,072 shares of common stock with an exercise price of \$0.01 per share, (of which 800,000 shares of common stock of Eve were purchased at the Closing, for an aggregate purchase price of \$0.00 on shares of common stock with an exercise price of \$15.00 per share and (iii) 5,000,000 shares of common stock with an exercise price of \$15.00 per share.
+In addition, the Company has also entered into warrant agreements with certain of the Strategic PIPE Investors, including United, pursuant to which, and subject to the terms and conditions of each applicable warrant agreement, the Company has agreed to issue to the Strategic PIPE Investors warrants to purchase an aggregate amount of (i) 24,095,072 shares of common stock with an exercise price of \$0.01 per share, (of which 800,000 shares of common stock of Eve were purchased at the Closing, for an aggregate purchase price of \$,000 and of which 2,722,536 shares of common stock of Eve were purchased on October 1, 2022, for an aggregate purchase price of \$27,225), (ii) 12,000,000 shares of common stock with an exercise price of \$15.00 per share and (iii) 5,000,000 shares of common stock with an exercise price of \$15.00 per share.